 How Does a Home Routine Work?

-In Little House in the Big Woods even young Laura can recall her Mother’s daily home schedule.
+For example, in Little House in the Big Woods young Laura recalls her Mother’s daily home schedule.
 Each day her Mom knew exactly what chores would be done, and even the girls knew what to expect each day:

 Wash on Monday,